iliasl/iliasl.github.io/research.md

 At the same time, the advent of 5G will enable low-latency communication with the edge and the cloud.
 In this work we conduct research on offloading AI computation to the edge and the cloud.
 We look into the system challenges on where to place computation, how to optimize the communication between the phone and the edge/cloud and on how to scale offloading in order to support million of clients.

+#### AI scheduling
+Mobile devices might have a wide range of available computation capabilities that can support AI tasks (e..g, CPUs, GPUs, DSPs, NPUs, FPGAs).
+At the same time more and more models are being deployed and many of them have to be concurrently executed.
+In this work we look how we can schedule this computation on a heterogeneous computation platform in order to maximize the overall throughput, minimize energy consumption  while satisfying the application QoE requirements.

 #### AI backend optimizations
 Embedded AI is supported by great tools such as Tensorflow Lite and Caffe2.
 However, mobile execution is still in its infancy.
 Frequently operators are not supported or they are not optimized for mobile execution.
 Furthermore, AI libraries are not always included or supported by the vendors.
 Furthermore, memory and energy restrictions might require us to make compromises in terms of the complexity of the models.
 In this project our goal is to research novel tools that will help us compile, compress, quantise, distill and execute models on mobile and embedded devices.